 Are there people in your marketing department who will be hearing the word “Kanban board” for the first time?
 No shame, we were all there at one point.

-ClickUp’s interface is not as intuitive as Welcome‘s; your team may be overwhelmed at first.
+ClickUp’s interface is not as intuitive as Content Marketing Platform‘s; your team may be overwhelmed at first.
 However, the videos and webinars may be enough to bring all your team members onto the same page.

 Like the rest of the competition, Sprinklr offers sufficient training to bring all your team members aboard the product management software ship.